wowasow/caseweek2016/README.md

 	NOTE: remember about correct naming of unit/integraiton tests
 	NOTE: remember about calling assertion method that are accessible from TestContext instance and not those from JUnit because of vertx asynchronous nature

+9. Lets deploy the verticle in the main class

 9. Now, taking a little different approach, we are going to try out some TDD.